mohammedmudassir687687/EcommerceApp/README.md

 # Project Description
-A Full Stack Amazon clone build using React.js, Redux, Express, Firebase Auth, FireStore, Stripe.js, react-currency-format, Material UI, CSS Flexbox with back-end NoSQL database FireStore deployed on Firebase Cloud Functions and the front-end is hosted on Firebase as well.
+A Full Stack Amazon clone built using React.js, Redux, Express, Firebase Auth, FireStore, Stripe.js, react-currency-format, Material UI, CSS Flexbox with back-end NoSQL database FireStore deployed on Firebase Cloud Functions and the front-end is hosted on Firebase as well.

 Login functionality and authentication is done using Firebase Authentication.
 Functionality for users and order history storage, checkout cart items etc is done on Firestore database.